shreeshb51/evaluation_of_pinns_for_solving_pdes/README.md

 ## License

-This project is licensed under the MIT License.
-See [LICENSE](LICENSE) for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.